New York–style bagel: Texture and flavor

 Many people claim the main difference in taste and texture of a real New York bagel compared to other styles of bagels is due to the use of New York City tap water, which contains certain minerals which they attribute to creating a better bagel.
 Specifically attributed are the low concentration of calcium, low concentration of magnesium, and high level of total dissolved solids found in New York City municipal water, each helping to make the water softer.
 Soft water has been claimed to strengthen the gluten in the bagel dough, helping to create the chewy inside and crispy outside characteristic of a New York–style bagel.

 Christopher Pugliese, owner of a popular bagel shop in the East Village attributes the New York–style bagel's signature taste to "100% the water".
 The use of New York City water in a bagel has been compared to the terroir of grape varietals used to make champagne.

 Conversely, Peter Shelsky, co-owner of Shelsky's Brooklyn Bagels firmly believes that it is not the water.
 According to Mr. Shelsky, "New Jersey and Long Island, both are dotted with fantastic NY style bagels.
 Both New Jersey and Long Island have different water supplies, and that water has vastly different composition to that of New York City proper.
 A great bagel with the right texture can be made anywhere.
 It's not the water.
 It's the know-how."

-However, the use of New York tap water in the bagel-making process may not be the only reason for the difference in texture and flavor in a NY bagel compared to other styles of bagel, according to Josh Polack, owner of a bagel shop in Denver, Colorado which tries to mimic the water used in New York–style bagels:
+The use of New York tap water in the bagel-making process may not be the only reason for the difference in texture and flavor in a NY bagel compared to other styles of bagel, according to Josh Polack, owner of a bagel shop in Denver, Colorado which tries to mimic the water used in New York–style bagels:

 It’s not just the water that makes a good bagel, but it’s a number of things that have been done the same way for almost 200 years.
 You can take one of the processes out; you can take the water out, and keep everything else true to the tradition and still have a really awesome bagel.
 But if you take out the water, and the oven that they traditionally use, you’re not going to get the same bagel.